-Day 4: To El Dorado Reserve.
+Day 4: To the El Dorado Reserve.
 The morning’s plan is somewhat flexible – we may return to Gaviotas for a short time, bird another forested area such as Tayrona National Park, or get a head start on the foothills of the Santa Martas.
 We’ll have lunch at a restaurant with good feeders that attract White-necked Jacobin, White-vented Plumeleteer, Black-throated Mango, Steely-vented Hummingbird, Whooping Motmot, Golden-winged Sparrow, and others.
 After lunch, we’ll use 4WD vehicles for the ride up to the San Lorenzo ridge in the Santa Marta Mountains.
 This forested area is the only easily accessible area of the mountain range, and is now protected by a bird reserve that hosts all but a few of the much-coveted Santa Marta endemics.
 We’ll spend three nights in the El Dorado lodge located in the heart of the reserve; this enchanting spot has (on clear days) a jaw-dropping view looking down over the forested slopes and all the way to the distant Caribbean.
 Rooms are simple but spacious, with hot water, private bathrooms, and full time electricity.
 If we arrive early enough, we can spend time at the feeders; feeder activity is a bit unpredictable but it is not unusual for neat species like Band-tailed Guan, Blue-naped Chlorophonia, Black-chested Jay, and White-tailed Starfrontlet to visit along with the more common species.
 We will frequently check for Black-fronted Wood-Quails in the compost pile.
 The newly-described Santa Marta Screech-Owl can often be seen near the lodge after dark, and sometimes lodge staff know the location of a daytime roost.